Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 Where does rust usually happen?

-If you’re worried about rust, always check your exhaust, suspension, wheel wells and frame rails, as these are the places where it’s most likely to form.
+If you’re worried about rust, always check your exhaust, suspension, wheel wells and frame rails, as these are most susceptible.

 Can you paint over car rust?